Greenhouse/ Outdoors type.

+T&M's easy starter plants are delivered ready for planting at the correct time so that you can enjoy bigger, earlier and tastier vegetables.
 Greenhouse cucumbers must be grown in a warm, humid greenhouse with a minimum temperature of 15C (60F).
 Outdoor (Ridge) types are suitable for growing outside.
 Some varieties may be suited to indoor and outdoor cultivation.

 When cucumber plants are well grown, transplant them at a spacing of 2 plants per growbag or 45cm (18") apart in a warm, humid greenhouse.
 Outdoor varieties should be gradually acclimatised to outdoor conditions over 7-10 days before transplanting into warm, well drained, humus rich soil in full sun, with shelter from winds.
 Plant outdoor cucumbers in single rows at a distance of 90cm (36") apart.
 Water well after planting until cucumber plants are fully established.